Non-exchangeable Conformal Prediction with Optimal Transport: Tackling Distribution Shifts with Unlabeled Data: Experiments

 \subsection{Image classification}

 \paragraph{Imagenet-C} We use the established ImageNet-C \citep{imagenetc} dataset to test our methods under the covariate and label shift settings.
 ImageNet-C contains a total of 15 covariate shifts at different severity levels, from $1$ (least severe) to $5$ (most severe), but no label shift.
 Since our methods apply to any type of distribution shift, we also simulate label shift in ImageNet-C. The details can be found in Appendix~\ref{app:experiments}.

-In Table~\ref{tab:imageclassification} (and its extended versions in Appendix~\ref{app:experiments}) we observe a drastic drop in coverage for the uncorrected scores; from the target coverage of $90\%$, we drop to an average of $\sim80\%$ for severity level 1, and to an average of $\sim30\%$ for severity level 5.
+In Table~\ref{tab:imageclassification} (and its extended version in Appendix~\ref{app:experiments}) we observe a drastic drop in coverage for the uncorrected scores; from the target coverage of $90\%$, we drop to an average of $\sim80\%$ for severity level 1, and to an average of $\sim30\%$ for severity level 5.
 By introducing weighting to the calibration set, our OT methods improves coverage across the board, achieving similar coverage with and without label shift.
 In contrast, learned likelihood ratios provided modest improvements in coverage and the ECP method of \citep{kasa2024adapting} only produced competitive results in the absence of label shift.
-Finally, the method of\citep{gibbs2023conformal} produced good results in terms of coverage in ImageNet-C but at the cost of excessive large prediction sets (see Section~\ref{subsec:discussion} for a discussion on prediction set sizes).
+Finally, the method of \citep{gibbs2023conformal} produced good results in terms of coverage in ImageNet-C but at the cost of excessive large prediction sets (see Section~\ref{subsec:discussion} for a discussion on prediction set sizes).